 Below are the printable versions of the tools found in our bestselling books.
 You can download, share, and print these as needed.
-And, if you keep scrolling, you’ll find even more handouts, lists, swipe files, and more.
+And, if you keep scrolling, you’ll find even more handouts, lists, marketing swipe files, and more.

 Happy writing, friends. 🙂